Vale: a prose linter

 folder, create a folder for your custom vocabulary and then create a calledaccept.txt

-:% mkdir styles/config % mkdir styles/config/vocabularies % mkdir styles/config/vocabularies/mysite % touch styles/config/vocabularies/mysite/accept.txt % touch styles/config/vocabularies/mysite/reject.txt
+:% mkdir styles/config % mkdir styles/config/vocabularies % mkdir styles/config/vocabularies/myproject % touch styles/config/vocabularies/myproject/accept.txt % touch styles/config/vocabularies/myproject/reject.txt

 Next, add the word